DerKarlos/obi/README.md

 I wanted to use CodeBerg (or GitLab or SourceHud) as Repository website to get away from MicroSoft and to Europe may be.
 But I could not get it running yet, so it is still on GitHub.

 ### Why Bevy?
-Less complicated 3D render engines may be added later too.
+Less complicated 3D render engines are added too.
 And all of them use WGPU anyway.
 Just WGPU would do it?
 If you like, join this project and try it.
 The 3D-rendering-part of this project may become a separate crate or build features may select different renderer.
 Just in case, this Building viewer/editor may become more, Bevy would allow for gamification.

 ### Geo- and GPU Positions concept